Online application: https://upitt.infoready4.com/#competitionDetail/1880409

 Is the EOI required?

 Yes.
 Applications submitted without an LOI will be returned without review.
+Note: Arts & Humanities Microgrants do not require an EOI.

 Does the Expression of Interest impact my application or influence reviews?